 Our mobile communications products historically have had lower product gross margins than our guidance and stabilization products.
-During 2006 and 2007, sales of our guidance and stabilization products either declined or grew at a substantially lower rate than our overall sales growth.
+During 2006 and 2007 and the first half of 2008, sales of our guidance and stabilization products either declined or grew at a substantially lower rate than our overall sales growth.
 A continuing shift in our product sales mix toward mobile communications products would likely cause lower gross margins in the future.